futurewei-cloud/chogori-opengauss/BuildOpenGauss.md

 # Build and run chogori-opengauss using docker containers

 Here, we demonstrate how to build and run chogori-opengauss.
 The instructions are organized into three sections.
-The first section demonstrates how to build the docker container images for the opengauss server and the [chogori-platform](https://github.com/futurewei-cloud/chogori-platform) (i.e., k2) runner.
-The second section demonstrates how to build and run chogori-opengauss using the images.
-The third section demonstrates how to build and run a vanilla openGauss server.
+Section 1 demonstrates how to build the docker container images for the opengauss server and the [chogori-platform](https://github.com/futurewei-cloud/chogori-platform) (i.e., k2) runner.
+Section 2 demonstrates how to build and run chogori-opengauss using the images.
+Section 3 demonstrates how to build and run a vanilla openGauss server.

+Some conventions we are following:

+- The "```$```" prompt means that the command is executed as a non-root user.
+- The "```#```" prompt means that the command is executed as the root user (usually within a docker container).
+- The "```DBNAME=#```" prompt means that the command is executed within the ```gsql``` terminal.

 ## 1. Build docker container images for chogori-opengauss

 The chogori-opengauss project was forked from [openGauss-server v2.1.0](https://gitee.com/opengauss/openGauss-server/tree/v2.1.0).
 Unfortunately, openGauss did not provide a docker file for v2.1.0.
-We created a dockerfile for v2.1.0 at docker/dockerfiles/dockerfile to help build the opengauss source code.
+We created a dockerfile for v2.1.0 at ```docker/dockerfiles/dockerfile``` to help build the opengauss source code.

-We assume that the chogori-opengauss project has been downloaded (i.e., cloned), and CHOGORI_OPENGAUSS refers to the root directory of the project.
-For example, if the project is cloned into /home/demouser/workspace/, then CHOGORI_OPENGAUSS is /home/demouser/workspace/chogori-opengauss.
-If a relative path is used, we assume that the path prefix is CHOGORI_OPENGAUSS.
+We assume that the chogori-opengauss project has been downloaded (i.e., cloned), and ```CHOGORI_OPENGAUSS``` refers to the root directory of the project.
+For example, if the project is cloned into ```/home/demouser/workspace```, then ```CHOGORI_OPENGAUSS``` is ```/home/demouser/workspace/chogori-opengauss```.
+If a relative path is used, we assume that the path prefix is ```CHOGORI_OPENGAUSS```.

 **Build the docker images:**

-1. Go to the dockerfile folder (that is, go to the CHOGORI_OPENGAUSS/docker/dockerfiles folder):
+1. Go to the dockerfile folder (that is, go to the ```CHOGORI_OPENGAUSS/docker/dockerfiles``` folder):
 ```
 $ cd docker/dockerfiles/
 ```
-2. Build docker image named "opengauss-server":
+2. Build the docker image named "```opengauss-server```":
 ```
 $ docker build -t opengauss-server - < dockerfile
 ```
-3. In the same folder, build chogori-platform (i.e., k2) runner image, named "k2runner":
+3. In the same folder, build the docker image named "```k2runner```", for chogori-platform (i.e., k2) runner:
 ```
 $ docker build -t k2runner - < dockerfile_k2runner
 ```

-The dockerfile for the opengauss-server image will take care of the following important things (in case you are curious).
+The dockerfile for the ```opengauss-server``` image will take care of the following important things (in case you are curious).
 However, these steps should not be followed manually, as docker will make sure these steps have taken effect when the container image is built.
-You can jump to section 2 to build and run the opengauss server directly.
+You can jump to Section 2 to build and run the opengauss server directly.

-- The GAUSSHOME environment variable will be set as /opt/opengauss for the root user.
+- The ```GAUSSHOME``` environment variable will be set as ```/opt/opengauss``` for the root user.
 This is where we will install all the gaussdb server artifacts.

 - To build openGauss from source, we need both the source code and its dependencies in project [openGauss-third_party](https://github.com/opengauss-mirror/openGauss-third_party).
 To avoid building the third party dependencies from source, we download the [binary](https://opengauss.obs.cn-south-1.myhuaweicloud.com/2.1.0/openGauss-third_party_binarylibs.tar.gz) and use it directly.

-- openGauss needs to use a dependent library (``` libsecurec.so```) that we could put into system lib directory /usr/lib64.
+- openGauss needs to use a dependent library (```libsecurec.so```) that we could put into system lib directory /usr/lib64.
 The full path for the library will be /usr/lib64/huawei/libsecurec.so in the container image.

 - openGauss cannot be run with the root user.
-As a result, we need to create a user, omm.
-We also set up a password, for example, "Test3456" for this user and change the artifact directory owner to this user.
+As a result, we need to create a user, ```omm```.
+We also set up a password, for example, ```Test3456``` for this user and change the artifact directory owner to this user.

-- Finally, we need to set up environment variables for user omm in the user's .bashrc file.
+- Finally, we need to set up environment variables for user ```omm``` in the user's ```.bashrc``` file.
-## 2. Build and run opengauss server
+## 2. Build and run chogori-opengauss
-We need to open two terminals on the host machine, one for the opengauss server and one for the k2 runner.
+We need to open two command terminals on the host machine, one for the chogori-platform (i.e., k2) cluster and one for the opengauss server.

-**Run the chogori-platform (i.e., k2) cluster**
+### 2.1 Run the chogori-platform (i.e., k2) cluster

-In the terminal for k2 runner, go to the CHOGORI_OPENGAUSS directory.
+In the terminal for k2 cluster, go to the ```CHOGORI_OPENGAUSS``` directory.
 Use the following command to launch the container for k2 runner:
 ```
 $ docker run -it --privileged -p 30000:30000 -v $PWD:/build:delegated --rm k2runner /build/simpleInstall/k2test/run_k2_cluster.sh
 ```
+Some explanations on the options above:
+- "```-p 30000:30000```" exposes the container's port 30000 to the host machine, so that it is accessible by chogori-openguass server.
+- "```-v $PWD:/build:delegated```" mounts the current working directory, i.e., ```CHOGORI_OPENGAUSS``` as the ```/build``` directory within the container.
+- "```k2runner```" is the docker image built in the previous section.

 After this, the k2 cluster (within a container) will be live and running, waiting for the opengauss server to contact it.
-The k2 cluster will serve as the storage layer for opengauss server.
+The k2 cluster will serve as the storage for opengauss server.

-**Build and run chogori-opengauss**
+### 2.2 Build and run opengauss server:

-In the terminal for opengauss server, go to the CHOGORI_OPENGAUSS directory.
+In the terminal for opengauss server, go to the ```CHOGORI_OPENGAUSS``` directory.
 Use the following command to launch the container to build and run the opengauss server:
 ```
-$ docker run -it --privileged -v $PWD:/build:delegated --rm -w /build opengauss-server bash
+$ docker run -it --privileged --net=host -v $PWD:/build:delegated --rm -w /build opengauss-server bash
 ```
+Here, we use the host networking mode for the ```opengauss-server``` container.
+This will make running TPCC test simpler, as we will also use a host mode container for the TPCC test client.
+If we do not use the host mode, the ```opengauss-server``` container and the TPCC test client container will use the (default) bridge networking mode.
+Then, the connection from the client container to the server container will be remote.
+Allowing remote connections to the gaussdb server will require changes in gaussdb's settings files (for example, postgres.conf and pg_hba.conf), and we want to avoid that.
+For this reason, we are using the host networking mode.

-After this, we will be within the docker container as the root user in the /build directory.
-Note that our source code directory in the host machine is mounted as the /build directory in the container.
+After this, we will be within the docker container as the root user in the ```/build``` directory.
+Note that our source code directory in the host machine is mounted as the ```/build``` directory in the container.
 Before building the opengauss server, we need to configure it, using the following command:
 ```
 # ./configure --gcc-version=8.5.0 CC=g++ CFLAGS='-O2 -g3' --prefix=$GAUSSHOME --3rd=/openGauss-third_party_binarylibs --enable-mot --enable-thread-safety --without-readline --without-zlib
 ```